-Residents should be consulted on and kept informed of the measures being taken and the reason for these measures during this time.
-This is particularly important where visiting has been restricted (refer to section 4.5.5)
+- 1. Residents should be consulted on and kept informed of the measures being taken and the reason for these measures during this time.
+This is particularly important where visiting has been restricted (refer to section 4.5.4); - 2.
+Residents should be encouraged and facilitated to clean their hands and actively assisted with this practice where necessary; - 3.
+Key messages around cough etiquette (where appropriate) include:

-- Residents should be encouraged and facilitated to clean their hands and actively assisted with this practice where necessary - Key messages around cough etiquette (where appropriate) include: - Cover your mouth and nose with a disposable tissue when coughing and sneezing to contain respiratory secretions - Discard used tissues after use and clean your hands - If you don't have a tissue, cough into your forearm or the crook of your elbow - Clean your hands - In line with guidance from the National Public Health Emergency Team (NPHET), the importance of maintaining a physical distance from others in accordance with Public Health Guidance where possible should be observed however if two fully vaccinated residents are visiting with each other in one room they do not need to wear a mask of maintain distance. - Where possible and appropriate, residents should be made aware of the need to report any new symptoms of illness to staff members. - Residents who may leave a RCF should be made aware of the general principles of staying well, details of which can be found here: https://www.hpsc.ie/az/respiratory/coronavirus/novelcoronavirus/guidance/vulnerablegroupsguidance/Guidance%20For%20Older%20People%20and%20Others-Reducing%20COVID-19%20Exposure%20Risk.pdf - Residents who are in the high risk or the very high risk groups for severe disease with COVID-19 should be supported in taking any additional measures required to reduce their risk of infection over and above any general measures applied in the RCF until such time as the residents in those groups are fully vaccinated.
-Once fully vaccinated the restrictions that apply to people at high risk or very high risk should be the same as for other residents. - Residents may wish to wear a mask at certain times or in certain places within the LTRCF, and this should be facilitated.
+- a.
+Cover your mouth and nose with a disposable tissue when coughing and sneezing to contain respiratory secretions; - b.
+Discard used tissues after use and clean your hands; - c.
+If you don't have a tissue, cough into your forearm or the crook of your elbow; - d.
+Clean your hands. - 4.
+In line with guidance from the National Public Health Emergency Team (NPHET), the importance of maintaining a physical distance from others in accordance with Public Health Guidance where possible should be observed.
+However, if two residents with significant vaccine protection are visiting with each other in one room they do not need to wear a mask of maintain distance: - 5.
+Where possible and appropriate, residents should be made aware of the need to report any new symptoms of illness to staff members; - 6.
+Residents who may leave a RCF should be made aware of the general principles of staying well, details of which can be found here; - 7.
+Residents who are in the high risk or the very high risk groups for severe disease with COVID-19 should be supported in taking any additional measures required to reduce their risk of infection over and above any general measures applied in the RCF until such time as the residents in those groups have significant vaccine protection.
+Once a resident at high risk or very high risk has significant vaccine protection or if they have had COVID-19 infection in the previous 9 months, public health measures advised for that person should be the same as for other people; - 8.
+Residents may wish to wear a mask at certain times or in certain places within the LTRCF, and this should be facilitated.
 In addition, if tolerated, residents should be encouraged to wear a mask in busy areas of the RCF or during transport to and from the facility unless fully vaccinated.